 Q: I have had four children and I need a tummy tuck.
 Should I have a mini or full tummy tuck?

 This decision of mini vs full tummy tuck requires an in-office consultation so I cannot give you an answer without seeing and talking with you.
 It is important that I know how you would like to look, and what areas about yourself you want to improve.
-While removing loose skin or bulges may be your biggest incentive, there may be other conditions that a board-certified doctor like myself must consider.
+While removing loose skin or bulges may be your biggest incentive, there may be other conditions that a board-certified doctor like myself must consider before discussing recovery.

 From my experience, I can say that the majority of my patients need a full tummy tuck, also known as an “abdominoplasty.”
 I don’t discuss a mini-tummy tuck with them because I know they will not be satisfied.
 A mini will help tighten your lower abdomen.
 I usually will tighten the lower muscles to provide additional flattening.
 I may then use liposuction to help define your waist.
 If you need adjustments on the upper abdomen, you will require a full tummy tuck.
 If you have muscle separation that extends to the upper abdomen, this could be more readily repaired with a full tummy tuck.
 Liposuction is also often a part of a full tummy tuck.

 For patients who don’t need a full tummy tuck because they don’t have excess skin present, another option could be a modified abdominoplasty, which combines the best of an abdominoplasty and liposuction.

 Recovery time for tummy tucks

 Recovery time is shorter with a mini tummy tuck, but that is really irrelevant.
 You need the procedures that your body needs and that will make you feel the best about yourself.